rva-mike/Employee-Tracker/README.md

   # Employee Tracker

   ## Description
-   This is a command-line application to manage a company's employee database, using Node.js, Inquirer, MySQL, and console.table
+   This is a command-line application to manage a company's employee database using Node.js, Inquirer, MySQL, and console.table

    https://nodejs.org/en/